-The Zanvyl Krieger Mind/Brain Institute and Department of Psychological and Brain Sciences, Krieger School of Arts and Sciences
+The Zanvyl Krieger Mind/Brain Institute & Department of Psychological and Brain Sciences, Krieger School of Arts and Sciences

 Solomon H. Snyder Department of Neuroscience, School of Medicine